lingjzhu/charsiu/README.md

 #### Fun fact
 Char Siu is one of the most representative dishes of Cantonese cuisine ([wiki](https://en.wikipedia.org/wiki/Char_siu)).
-The first author takes pride in his Cantonese identity and is in the process of creating a series of tools and packages named after Cantonese cuisine.
-This name also represents the nature of this tool very well in that it emphasizes the the 'char'acters recognised and aligned by the tool.

 ### Demo